-- Loss of traditional medicines - Loss of productivity in woodlots and agriculture - Impeding access to important infrastructure and utilities (e.g. fire hydrants, hydro corridors, storm water management infrastructure) - Recreational values
+- Loss of medicines and Indigenous cultural keystone species - Loss of productivity in woodlots and agriculture - Impeding access to important infrastructure and utilities (e.g. fire hydrants, hydro corridors, storm water management infrastructure) - Recreational values

 The invasion and spread of Phragmites affects many different sectors of society, in both direct and indirect ways.
-A coordinated regional response will bring together all stakeholders and organizations to leverage efficiencies in addressing these impacts.
+A coordinated regional response will bring together all stakeholders, rights holders and organizations to leverage efficiencies in addressing these impacts.